PushmanPHP/pushman/readme.md

 * Push InternalLog out on PushmanInternal Channel.
 * &lt;script&gt; tags in Payloads are excuted.
 Fix this <--
 * OSX fonts look odd.
 Maybe its the modular-scale thing?
-* Look into why div.cover does not work on mobile devices.
 * Write tests :/ Integrate with travis-ci
 * Integrate with StyleCI